oapicf/swaggy-jenkins/clients/java/generated/docs/RemoteAccessApi.md

 <a name="postCreateItem"></a>
 # **postCreateItem**
-> postCreateItem(name, from, mode, body, jenkinsCrumb, contentType)
+> postCreateItem(name, from, mode, jenkinsCrumb, contentType, body)